sztupy/Gigabyte-P34W-v3-OSX86/README.md

 (the ones that say `from my repository` [can be obtained from here](https://github.com/sztupy/Gigabyte-P34W-v3-OSX86/tree/master/Patches), or preferably added to MaciASL's repositories using the link mentioned above)

+Also if you have sleep issues (computer wakes up immediately after sleep), then you can try changing the first parameter in the `_PRW` methods from `0x0D` to `0x09` whenever it's not `0x09` already manually.

 Once the patches have been applied, use `Save as` on all files, and Save them into `ACPI Machine Language Binary`, and copy them over to Clover's `EFI/Clover/ACPI/patched` directory.
 Don't forget to enable DropSSDT inside [`config.plist`](https://github.com/sztupy/Gigabyte-P34W-v3-OSX86/blob/master/Clover_Config/3-DSDT/config.plist), and restart the machine.